-Some homicide units also specialize in solving cold cases, which are murder cases that have remained open for several years.
-Often, these cold cases are finally resolved through new DNA evidence.
+Some homicide units also specialize in solving cold cases, which are murder cases that have remained open for at least a few years.
+Often, these cold cases are finally resolved through DNA evidence.
 Other homicide detectives investigate potential suicides, fatal non-traffic-related accidents and deaths of suspects or inmates in custody.

 What Are Important Skills and Characteristics of Homicide Detectives?

-Finally, an unwavering commitment to ethical decision-making, judgment and behavior is crucial for law enforcement officials of all kinds.
+Finally, an unwavering commitment to ethical decision-making, judgment and behavior is crucial for all law enforcement officials.
 Detectives and other officers are in positions of authority in the community, so it’s essential for them to remain committed to not abusing that power.

 In addition to meeting these minimum requirements, aspiring homicide detectives must not have any disqualifiers that would prevent them from entering the academy and becoming officers.
 Like eligibility requirements, disqualifiers vary from one agency to the next.
 In general, some common disqualifiers include the following: